yiy013079/cse15l-lab-reports/LabReport3.md

 can
 can
 ```
-3. -rl: Searches recursively through subdirectories and returns only the names of the files that contain the pattern
+3. -rl: Searches recursively through subdirectories and returns only the names of the files that contain the pattern.
+This is very useful because it can search the directory and txt, and return just the file name.

 command:
 ```